Austria - Things to Do in Austria in April

 Considerations

-• April is Austria's shoulder-season weather gamble—Monday may bring a blizzard on the slopes, Thursday could see you licking gelato in a t-shirt.
+• April is Austria's shoulder-season weather gamble, Monday may bring a blizzard on the slopes, Thursday could see you licking gelato in a t-shirt.
 Bring both thermal layers and sunblock or pay resort prices for emergency gear.

-• Mountain cable cars trim their timetables—Kitzbühel's Hahnenkamm gondola shifts from every 10 minutes in peak season to every 20-30, which can steal an hour from your hiking plans if you don't plan around it.
+• Mountain cable cars trim their timetables, Kitzbühel's Hahnenkamm gondola shifts from every 10 minutes in peak season to every 20-30, which can steal an hour from your hiking plans if you don't plan around it.

 • Vienna's palace gardens (Schönbrunn, Belvedere) stay brown and muddy until late April.
-The baroque fountains look grand, but the manicured hedges that frame them in summer photos are still bare.
+The baroque fountains look grand.
+But the manicured hedges that frame them in summer photos are still bare.

 Best Activities in April